raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 ### **Your project will:**
 + Take image input from the user
 + Use your trained ML model to classify images
-+ Tell the user whether the input is from a 'hotdog' or 'nothotdog'
++ Tell the user whether the thing in the picture is a 'hotdog' or not

 --- task ---